-American Express Personal Loan Interest Rates & Fees
+American Express Personal Loan Interest Rates, Fees & Other Terms

 American Express personal loans do not have origination fees for application processing.
 Nor do they have any fees for paying the loan off early.
 There is a $39 late fee.
 But you can avoid that as long as you always make timely payments.